Kostas Manolas: 2009–10 season

 Manolas began his youth career at Thrasyvoulos in 2008.
 In 2009, his uncle Stelios Manolas, who was the technical director of AEK Athens at the time, was scouting his nephew at a youth match with AEK manager Dušan Bajević and was impressed with his performance.

 On 16 June 2009, Manolas signed a three-year deal with AEK.
 After signing, Manolas said, "I am very happy signing for the team I support, hopefully I can be a legend at the club like my uncle and end my career at AEK."
-He made his debut against AO Kavala and was named man of the match.
+He made his debut against Kavala and was named man of the match.
 After the game, he stated, "It's a dream to play for the club I love."
 Manolas was also rewarded with man of the match honours the following week against PAOK.
 In his first seven matches, Manolas was named man of the match in five of them.

 Manolas scored his first professional goal against archrivals Olympiacos on 19 May 2010.
 Although he was playing with a broken jugal bone since the first minute of the match after a dangerous nudge by Kostas Mitroglou, he scored in the sixth minute, though he later left the match in the 15th minute.
 He refused to be taken to the hospital before the match was over, despite being urged by his uncle Stelios Manolas.
 The next day, he underwent a successful three-hour surgery, recovered and quickly returned to training sessions.